-As on most trails your first day travels over the Begwns through Painscastle and on to either The Old Rectory or Cwmfillo for your first night on trail.
+As on most trails your first day travels over the Begwns through Painscastle and on to either New House or Cwmfillo for your first night on trail.
 From here the route takes you northeast towards the New Radnor plain and a night at Old Radnor.

 From Old Radnor the trail swings north and over the Radnor Fforest (the highest point in Powys) before coming gently to land at the smallholding of Lower Fishpools where a warm welcome awaits horses and riders.

 From Fishpools you circumnavigate the western side of the Radnor Fforest and drop eventually down to stay at either Glanoer or Bettws.
-The fifth day on trail finds you exploring Gwaunceste Hill before continuing on to Rhosgoch for your overnight stop.
+The fifth day on trail finds you exploring Gwaunceste Hill before continuing on to Rhosgoch and Goblaen or Bettws for your overnight stop.

-From Rhosgoch the length of Llanbedr hill awaits then a night on the banks of the River Wye at Llyswen staying at Wye Knot Stop B&B. From Llyswen your last day brings you back to Freerein HQ.
+From Rhosgoch the length of Llanbedr hill awaits then a night on the banks of the River Wye at Glasbury staying at one of three fantastic B&Bs.
+From Glasbury your last day brings you back to Freerein HQ.
 Well done!

 This is an absolute favourite trail of Freerein customers and staff alike.

 Arrive at Freerein HQ at 9am.
 Pack saddle bags then prepare your horses.
 Go through your individual route pack & depart.
-Out on trail all day to Cwmfillo or the Old Rectory.
+Out on trail all day to Cwmfillo or New House.
 Arrive at your accommodation, untack, feed & turn your horses out in the field.

 Feed, groom and tack up your horse.
 Out on trail all day to the Harp Inn or Bracken Ridge.